fyhring/easy-vhost/README.md

 # Easy-vhost

-A terminal program for creating vhosts.
+A terminal program for managing virtual hosts.
 Tested on Mac Mountain Lion and Windows 7 with xampp & wamp.

 ### Usage: (UNIX)